 You've also worked with those three on other projects in the past, right?

 So those are working relationships.

 PA: Yeah.
 You know, I sympathize with anybody that has to pick a producer.
 I have no idea how a kid, or even an established artist, picks a producer.
 How do you do it?
 They say, "I listened to your records and I picked you to produce me from listening to your records."
 But how do you know unless you've sat there and watched me work?
 How do you know I did anything?
 Now sometimes, doing nothing is the producer's job.
 Like in baseball, it's knowing when to bring a pitcher in or take him out.
 A guy will say, "Dude, if you were there from day one, if you heard what they brought me and what I did with it, I'm the greatest producer in the world ever."
 But you don't know that, so you just judge my end product.
 I really sympathize with someone when they're choosing a producer.
 I'm not sure how one really goes about it.

 Have you ever had a project where you were pulled in as a...

-The rest of this article is only available with an archive subscription or by purchasing back issue #57.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #57.
 For an upcoming year's free subscription, and our current issue on PDF...